godinhojoao/oop-design-patterns/patterns/creational/readme.md

-# Behavioral design patterns theory
+# Creational design patterns theory
 - Are focused on creating objects.
 - These design patterns are used to instantiate classes.